-AIDS (acquired immunodeficiency syndrome) is caused by infection with HIV (Human Immunodeficiency Virus).
 HIV is of two types 1 and 2.
 Type 2 is less infective and virulent, shows less vertical (mother to child) and heterosexual spread, has lower genetic diversity and prevalence (mainly in West Africa), and a much longer time to development of AIDS (>20 years vs <10 years) as compared to HIV 1 that is globally more common.

 MYTHS AND FACTS

-- Life expectancy in HIV is poor
+- Life expectancy of HIV-infected people is poor

 FACT: Life expectancy for people living with HIV (PLHIV) receiving proper care increased significantly from 1996 on.
 In 1996, the total life expectancy for a 20-year-old person with HIV was 39 years.
 In 2011, the total life expectancy increased to about 70 years.
 With the right treatment and care, people who have a good response to HIV treatment have excellent long-term prospects with similar life expectancy to HIV-negative peers.